 The officers shall then transmit to the commission, no later than 7 days before the opening of the session, its recommendations in relation to the required action.
 This should include a draft decision concerning the adoption without debate of documents containing draft resolutions, decisions or recommendations.

-Any Member of the commission may, at the time of the transmission of such a draft decision, request a discussion of any item for which the officers have recommended adoption of documents without debate; in that case, the documents [China] mentioned shall be discussed in full by the commission.
+Any Member of the commission may, at the time of the transmission of such a draft decision, request a discussion of any item for which the officers have recommended adoption of documents without debate; in that case, the documents mentioned shall be discussed in full by the commission.

 3.11 The officers will propose an agenda to recommend the allocation of time and the order of business for the session of the commission, based on the provisional agenda prepared by the president in consultation with the Secretary-General according to Rule 6.10.5.